automation-tasks-rs/cargo-auto/template_new_wasm/README.md

 ## Web server and wasm

-We will need the `basic-http-server` because browser security does not allow loading wasm modules from local files.
+We will need the `basic-http-server` because browser security does not allow the loading of WASM modules from local files.
 Run the server in a separate VSCode terminal, so it can keep running all the time.
-In the first VSCode terminal we can build the project and in the browser we can refresh the page with F5.
+In the first VSCode terminal, we can build the project and in the browser, we can refresh the page with F5.

 ## Rust and wasm

-Cargo.toml is very important to define the output as wasm library and the required dependencies to web-sys, js-sys and wasm-bindgen.
+Cargo.toml is very important to define the output as wasm library and the required dependencies to web-sys, js-sys, and wasm-bindgen.
 Wasm starts from the src/lib.rs.
-On purpose I added the main_mod.rs and lib_mod.rs to make the project structure similar to a Rust CLI project.
+On purpose, I added the main_mod.rs and lib_mod.rs to make the project structure similar to a Rust CLI project.
 The User Interface UI is completely different in-browser or CLI, but we can reuse the libraries that are UI agnostic.
 It is smart to split a project that logic does not contain UI.

 We use cargo auto for automation tasks.
 Run:
 `cargo auto build`